10 out of 10 for meeting in Starbucks and Nero.

 And you know all the terrible twitters recently.
 But no more suicide notes from me, only my story.

 Maybe I’ll write a completely different book on redemption, forgiveness, anger and peace… I don’t want to be bitter, and certainly not angry anymore.
 But I certainly have a lot to share and tell my story.
-And believe me I despise my terrible communication, and I am truly sorry.
+And believe me I don’t like my terrible communication.
 But it is all I have left.
 And if you want to take that as well, then I will find a way to keep speaking and writing and sharing my story.

 Thank you for reading.